 Basic Unity Teleport Workflow

-- Export your Vectorworks model into .obj files
+- Export your Vectorworks model as either .fbx or .obj

 - Import into Unity